rspec/rspec-rails/README.md

 >
 > Ask a hundred developers how to test an application,
 > and you’ll get a hundred different answers.
-> Some may insist on exhaustively testing every single method on every model;
-> others may contend that since integration tests capture model behavior anyway,
-> much unit testing is redundant and burdensome.
 >
 > RSpec Rails provides thoughtfully selected features
 > to encourage good testing practices, but there’s no “right” way to do it.